SEC579: Virtualization and Software-Defined Security New

 "SEC579 actually provides pertinent information outside what is freely available and is applicable to securing my organization's virtual infrastructure." - David Richardson, ManTech

 "SEC579 is the absolute best virtualization security information available!
 And it is immediately usable." - Leonard Lyons, Northrop Grumman

 Seeing the growth in virtualization technology over the past decade, I realized how important it was to educate security professionals on how the nature of their infrastructure is changing.
 We cannot keep securing systems the same way when the footprint of our data centers is radically different!
-As more organizations build private and hybrid clouds, we are changing trust models toward shared infrastructure as well.
+As more organizations build private and hybrid clouds using software-defined tools and converged platforms, we are changing trust models toward shared infrastructure as well.
 This course will help security, IT operations and audit team members develop a solid understanding of what is changing and how they can best secure these new technologies.

 - Dave Shackleford